 Successful bitch-crossing results in healthy pups that carry the desirable traits you love in the parent dogs.
-For a first-time breeder, mating your bitch successfully requires you to understand her heat cycle, especially if she is about to have her first litter.
+For dog breeders, mating your bitch successfully requires you to understand her heat cycle, especially if she is about to have her first litter.
 This will help you know when it’s the best time to find her a suitable mate.

 Examine your dam